molinch/onlineboardz/README.md

 Frontend: React

 Backends: .NET Core

-DB: document DBs, so NoSQL (except for identity provider which will use PostgreSQL)
+DB: NoSQL document DBs, (except for identity provider which will use PostgreSQL)

 Patterns: "microservices" in the sense that each services holds his domain
 - identity provider: sign in (with google, fb, twitter, ms), sign-out